The Rising Storm ………………….

 Todd Cohen ……………………….. bass

 Todd, a New Jersey native, studied English at the University of North Carolina at Chapel Hill, where he edited the student newspaper.
-He got a law degree, then worked for weekly and daily newspapers.
+He later studied law, then worked for weekly and daily newspapers.
 For 20 years, he edited the Philanthropy Journal, a publication he started.
 He has written for and advised nonprofits, substituted as a public-school teacher, and taught writing to college students.
 When Todd was growing up, only classical music and Broadway soundtracks were played at home.
-Then, at age eight, he heard an Elvis Presley song from a car driving past his house.
+Then, at age eight, he heard an Elvis Presley song from a passing car.
 He was hooked.
 Todd is married to Elaine Westarp.
 They have two sons and a grandson, and live in Raleigh, N.C.
-He has three grown sons.
+Todd also has an older son.

 Charlie Rockwell …………………. keyboards, vocals